Dimencia/DU-Audio-Sharp/README.md

 # Lua Scripters
-This works much like ZarTaen's framework, for the most part.
-You only need to send:
-`system.logInfo("playsound|path_to/sound_file.mp3|Optional ID")`
-The path may not include ../ or ..\
+This works much like ZarTaen's framework, using our new standardized format The path may not include ../ or ..\
 The ID is used so that a.
 New sounds played with the same ID will stop previous sounds with that ID, and b.
 Sounds may be paused/stopped/resumed via ID